daimonaslabs/openwrt-controller/README.md

 # openwrt-controller
-A Kubernetes controller to manage a router running OpenWRT
+A Kubernetes controller to manage a router running OpenWrt

 ### Bootstrapping
 ```